What is Meant by “Maintenance Calories”?

 Maintenance calories, or your “total daily energy expenditure” (TDEE).
 Is simply the amount of energy you expend in a day.

 Therefore, if you consume foods containing energy equal to what you expend, you are eating at maintenance.
-Over the long term, this will result in a stable weight.
+Over the long term, this will result in your weight staying stable.

 Most people don’t eat exactly at maintenance every day.
 That would be remarkable, especially as we can’t measure our maintenance calories THAT accurately.
-But over the weeks and months, if someone’s weight isn’t really changing then the energy in the foods they’re consuming is averaging out to be close to their maintenance.
+But over the weeks and months, if someone’s weight isn’t really changing then their intake of energy is averaging out to around their ma

 Here’s why maintenance calories are so important: